CQCL/pytket-docs/manual/manual_circuit.rst

 - At compile-time, prevent the compiler from reordering operations around the barrier.
 - At runtime, ensure that all operations before the barrier must have finished before any operations after the barrier start.

-The intention is the same for :py:class`~pytket.Circuit` s.
+The intention is the same for :py:class:`~pytket.Circuit` s.
 Inserting barriers can be used to segment the program to easily spot how it is modified during compilation, and some quantum hardware uses barriers as the primary method of embedding timing information.

 .. `add_barrier`

-Adding a barrier to a :py:class`~pytket.Circuit` is done using the :py:meth:`Circuit.add_barrier` method.
+Adding a barrier to a :py:class:`~pytket.Circuit` is done using the :py:meth:`Circuit.add_barrier` method.
 In general, a barrier is placed on some subset of the (qu)bits to impose these ordering restrictions on those (qu)bits specifically (i.e. we don't care about reorders on the other (qu)bits).

 .. jupyter-execute::